rudderlabs/keydb/README.md

 This approach ensures that if any old node restarts during scaling, it won't use incorrect cluster size configurations.

+**WARNING:**
+* Degrading an active node will redistribute the hash range that it was previously responsible for.
+* Marking a new node as non-degraded before it could download the relevant snapshots, will make the node serve requests without the relevant data.
+This could lead to data inconsistencies.
+Whereas it could be a strategy to start serving traffic to a new node before it has downloaded all the relevant snapshots, it could lead to inconsistencies.

 ### Alternative Scaling Methods
 * You can simply merge a devops PR with the desired cluster size and restart the nodes
   * In this case data won't be moved between nodes so it will lead to data loss